 Reason #2: Good Quality and Low GI Distress

 Their product is completely clean and does not contain any artificial sweeteners, dairy, soy, gluten, binding agents, or any bad stuff that doesn’t directly improve your health.

 Perfect Keto products contain only high-quality beta hydroxybutyrate (BHB) ketones sourced in the United States, in just the right amounts to make sure that their products are easily digested by your digestive system.
 Other ingredients: Magnesium, Calcium, Cocoa, Stevia leaf, Vitamin C

 Each tub contains 211 grams of product which is good enough for 15 full-scoop servings, or 30 half-scoop servings.
-Each serving comes with 11.3 grams of high-quality BHB.
+There are approximately 11.4 grams of high-quality BHB per serving.

 Reason #3: Great Taste